ekohe/wulin_master/README.md

 end
 ```

-As above, only in `MagazineScreen`, the `PostGrid`'s width will be '30%', the `print_post` action will appear in all screens except `MagazineScreen`, however, the `show_author` behavior has not been set the `:only` nor `:except` option, so it will be available to `PostGrid`s in all screens.
+As the example above, the `PostGrid`'s width will be '30%' only in `MagazineScreen`.
+The `print_post` action will appear in all screens except `MagazineScreen`, however, the `show_author` behavior has not been set the `:only` nor `:except` option, so it will be available to `PostGrid`s in all screens.

-The `:only` and `:except` option can be appended to all methods of grid styles, options, actions and behaviors.
+The `:only` and `:except` options can be appended to all methods of grid styles, options, actions and behaviors.

 #### Configuration for different users

 Permission management is a necessary aspect for the application.
-If you are using `wulin_permits` (the permission management plugin of wulin series), you can easily configure what screens or grid actions be visible for a certain kinds of users.
+If you are using `wulin_permits` (the permission management plugin of the Wulin series), you can easily configure which screens or grid actions are visible for a certain kinds of users.

-For screen permission, you can configure like:
+For screen permission, configuration is possible as such:

 ```ruby
 submenu 'Orders' do